 Gramercy Pictures/Warner Bros.

 Both of these films are based on the exact same real event.
 They both center on the murder spree couple Charles Starkweather and Caril Ann Fugate went on in the ‘50s.
 While the style and tone of each film is a bit different they both tell the same basic chain of events.
 They also both star Juliette Lewis as Fugate!
 Can you get more similar than that?!
 Natural Born Killers had Quentin Tarantino, Oliver Stone, and then-TV star Woody Harrelson all involved which likely contributed to its success.

 Warner Bros./20th Century Fox

-Apparently everyone really wanted to make Robin Hood movies in the early ‘90s (heck, Hook came out just the year before!).
+Apparently everyone really wanted to make Robin Hood movies in the early ‘90s (heck, The New Adventures of Robin Hood, a TV show, would premiere before the decade ended!).
 Robin Hood: Prince of Thieves starred Kevin Costner as Robin and the film was a critical and commercial success, even earning some awards winnings and nominations for the music!
 Robin Hood was a British import that followed the life of the notorious bandit who stole from the rich to feed the poor.
 It was Costner’s iteration that ended up dominating the box office and fans attention, though!

 20th Century Fox/Columbia Pictures

 Universal Pictures/New Line Cinema